dmuth/diceware/README.md

 In summary:

 - `npm install` - Install NPM packages used by Diceware
-- `webpack --watch` - Pack Javscript files
+- `webpack --watch --mode development` - Pack Javscript files
 - `http-server`
 - `npm test` - Make sure you didn't break any of the core logic!
 - `./go-sync-to-s3.sh` - Do this if you're me, to upload to S3.
 If you're not me, you'll need to do something else, or possibly nothing at all.